 D'Youville will grant maximum credit consistent with the core curriculum and the requirements of the program/ major into which the student transfers.
 Previously earned credits may be used for degree requirements if an equivalency of the course is established.
 Courses accepted for credit require an earned grade of C or above with some majors requiring higher grades for specific courses.
-Students accepted for admission will receive, by mail, an evaluation of their transfer credits as well as any course requirements needed to complete a D'Youville degree.
+Students accepted for admission will receive, by mail, an evaluation of their transfer credits.

 Students may transfer up to one-half of the major requirements and all the core requirements.
 Students must, however, complete a minimum of 30 semester hours at D'Youville and meet all course requirements of their department (major) and the general college requirements for graduation.
-No more than 65 credits may be transferred from a two-year college or its equivalent unless transferred under an existing and functioning articulation agreement between D'Youville College and another institution.